Knightro63/oimo_physics/README.md

 A Flutter plugin designed for three_dart and three_dart_jsm to allow users to add a simple physics engine to their 3D  project.

+This is a dart conversion of oimo.js, originally created by Saharan [@saharan](https://github.com/saharan).

 ## Usage

 This project is a basic physics engine for three_dart.
 This package includes RigidBodies, and Joints.